uncbiag/InverseConsistency/docs/source/medical_training.rst

 Evaluation and deployment
 =========================

-What we have now is a trained model that operates at resolution [96, 112, 80] which we want to evaluate on labelmaps and images of resolution [192, 224, 160].
+What we have now is a trained model that operates at resolution [128, 128, 128] (or [175, 175, 175] for uniGradICON) which we want to evaluate on labelmaps and images of resolution [192, 224, 160].
 This is the common case- most deep registration algorithms do not run at the original data resolution.
 Handling details of transform and image orientation, resolution and spacing is a sufficiently complex topic that we use an external library dedicated to this: ITK.
 First, we write a command line script to use our pretrained model to register a pair and write a transform.
 Be sure to modify the weights location based on which training run you want to use, and how far it has progressed.

 .. code-block:: python